akpw/batch-mp-tools/README.md

 [BMFP](https://github.com/akpw/batch-mp-tools/blob/master/README.md#bmfp-requires-ffmpeg) is all about efficient media content processing, such as conversion between various formats, segmenting / fragmenting media files, denoising audio, detaching individual audio / video streams, etc. As processing media files can typically be resource consuming BMFP is designed to take advantage of multi-core processors, breaking up jobs into individual tasks that are then run as separate processes on individual CPU cores.
-BMFP is built on top of [FFmpeg](http://ffmpeg.org/download.html), which needs to be installed and available in the command line.
+BMFP is built on top of [FFmpeg](http://ffmpeg.org/download.html), *which needs to be installed and available in the command line*.
 For example, to convert the file from previous example from M4A to FLAC:
 ````
     $ bmfp -r -in '*BWV816 1*' -ad -pm convert -la -tf FLAC